BryantJMoy/BryantJMoy.github.io/02research.md

 * "A Gaussian process regression and post-stratification model for grouped public opinion estimation." with Jacob Montgomery, Noah Dasanaike, and Santiago Olivella.

-* Racial Threat and Policy Adoption in Local Government: The Emergence of Criminal Activity Nuisance Ordinances in Ohio Municipalities
+* Racial Threat and the Emergence of Criminal Activity Nuisance Ordinances in Ohio Municipalities

 <!-- +* The Fox News Effect on Uninformed and Misinformed Responses: Assessing the Variability in Political Knowledge+ -->